 Welcome to Citizens for a Healthier Lakewood

 On Monday, January 28, 2019, the Lakewood City Council unanimously passed a non-cigarette tobacco retailer licensing (NCTRL) ordinance designed to protect youth from tobacco.
 Tobacco retailer licensing is a proven strategy used to ensure responsible retailing, prevent illegal sales and reduce youth initiation of tobacco.
 The ordinance requires that any business selling non-cigarette tobacco (including vape) products in the City of Lakewood purchase an annual license.
 Non-cigarette tobacco includes any tobacco product that is not a cigarette, such as e-cigarettes, chew or spit tobacco, cigars, cigarillos, snus and pipe tobacco.
-The new ordinance will become effective March 2, 2019, and makes Lakewood the 12th, and largest, community in the state of Colorado to license tobacco retailers.
+The new ordinance went into effect March 2, 2019, and makes Lakewood the 12th, and largest, community in the state of Colorado to license tobacco retailers.
 Learn more about the passage of the ordinance here.

 In our first attempt at affecting a health policy, we were successful in strengthening the city’s tobacco ordinance to reduce public exposure to secondhand smoke.
 The work to build support for a stronger law spanned several years and engaged more than 100 community members as advocates.
 Though not all that we had fought for, the law in Lakewood does increase protections from secondhand smoke in several public areas not previously protected.